aiidateam/aiida-core/docs/source/querying/querybuilder/usage.rst

 This showed you how to 'filter' by properties of a node (and implicitly by type) So far we can do that for a single a single node in the database.
 But we sometimes need to query relationships in graph-like database.

-There are several relationships that entities in Aiida can have.
+There are several relationships that entities in Aiida can have:

 +------------------+---------------+------------------+-------------------------------------------------+
 | **Entity from**  | **Entity to** | **Relationship** | **Explanation**                                 |